Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-and the equality holds in the case where $\mu'_p=0$ and either $\nu_{p+d}=\tauZ$ or all the singularities of $Z$ are ordinary double points.} \ms\nin {\it Proof.} By Theorem~2, it is enough to show the inequality (5.3.1) together with the equality in the special case as above.
-Take any $k\les r_0$.
-In the notation of (5.1) there is a local analytic coordinate system $(y_1,\cdots,y_{n'})$ of $Y'$ around $z_k$ together with positive rational numbers $w_1,\dots,w_{n'}$ such that $h_k$ is a linear combination of monomials $\prod_iy_i^{m_i}$ with $\sum_iw_im_i=1$ (see \cite{SaK}).
+\nin and the equality holds in the case where $\mu'_p=0$ and either $\nu_{p+d}=\tauZ$ or all the singularities of $Z$ are ordinary double points.} \msn {\it Proof.} By Theorem~T2{2}, it is enough to show the inequality (5.3.1{5.3.1}) together with the equality in the special case as above.
+Take any $i\in I_0$.
+In the notation of 5.1{5.1} there is a local analytic coordinate system $(y_1,\cdots,y_{n-1})$ of $Y'$ around $z_i$ together with positive rational numbers $w_1,\dots,w_{n-1}$ such that $h_i$ is a linear combination of monomials $\prod_jy_j^{m_j}$ with $\sum_jw_jm_j=1$ (see \cite{SaK}).
 Then

-We will denote the contraction of $\ddd y_1\wedge\dots\wedge y_{n'}$ and $v$ by $\zeta$. \sk Take a monomial basis $\{\xi_j\}$ of $\Omega_{h_k}^{n'}$, where monomial means that
+\nin We will denote the contraction of $\ddd y_1\wedge\dots\wedge y_{n-1}$ and $v$ by $\zeta$. \sk Take a monomial basis $\{\xi_l\}$ of $\Xi_{h_i}$, where monomial means that

-Set
+\nin Set

-Then
+\nin Then

-So we get
+\nin So we get

-In particular
+\nin In particular

-by changing the ordering of the $\xi_j$ if necessary.
-The inequality (5.3.1) then follows from (5.1.6) and (5.1.7) together with the inclusion (5.1.2).
-In case the assumption after (5.3.1) is satisfied, we have the equality by using the remark after (5.1.2) together with the fact that $\alpha_{h_k,j}=n'/2$ if $z_k$ is an ordinary double point of $Z$.
-This finishes the proof of Theorem~(5.3). \ms\nin {\bf Corollary~5.4.} {\it With the hypothesis of Theorem~$(5.3)$, assume $n=2$ or more generally
+\nin by changing the ordering of the $\xi_l$ if necessary.
+The inequality (5.3.1{5.3.1}) then follows from (5.1.7{5.1.7}) and (5.1.8{5.1.8}) together with the inclusion (5.1.2{5.1.2}).
+In case the assumption after (5.3.1{5.3.1}) is satisfied, we have the equality by using the remark after (5.1.2{5.1.2}) together with the assertion that $\alpha_{h_i,l}=(n{-}1)/2$ if $z_i$ is an ordinary double point of $Z$.
+This finishes the proof of Theorem~T5.3{5.3}. \htt{C5.4}{}\msn {\bf Corollary~5.4.} {\it With the hypothesis of Theorem~{\rmT5.3{5.3}}, assume $n=2$ or more generally \htt{5.4.1}{}